To Footer

 PSY 223 (3 credit hours)

-Examines physical, cognitive, emotional, and social development throughout the lifespan from conception to death.
-Reviews concepts, principles, and theories of developmental psychology.
-Explores influences upon psychological development such as heredity, culture, ethnicity, socioeconomic status, and gender.
-Lecture: 3.0 credits (45 contact hours).
+Examines physical, cognitive, and socioemotional development throughout the lifespan from conception to death.
+Reviews concepts, principles, and theories of human development.
+Explores influences such as heredity, culture, ethnicity, socioeconomic status, and gender across the lifespan.
+Lecture: 3 credits (45 contact hours).

 Pre-requisite: PSY 100 or PSY 110.